 Marie currently lives in Oakland with her husband and two children and is excited to return to Berkeley High Crew once again.

+Olivia is coaching the Men's Varsity team this year, along with Leon Maurer.
+Previously, Olivia was the Assistant Men’s Novice Coach since the 2017-18 season.
 Olivia rowed competitively for 4 years in high school on the East coast and 4 years with Princeton University.
 She placed 4th in the country in the woman’s 4+ at the 2012 NCAA Championships and led multiple winning boats at Ivy Championships.
 After moving to the Bay in 2015, she’s discovered the joy of coaching, particularly in such mild winter weather!
-Olivia has been the Assistant Men’s Novice Coach since the 2017-18 season.
 She enjoys helping the next generation of rowers find their strength, potential and passion in rowing.